 The RIHE Act empowers the NHMRC Licensing Committee to vary a licence issued under the Act.
 Variations to licences may either be requested by the licence holder or initiated by the NHMRC Licensing Committee.
 Variations may be of an administrative nature (e.g. change to site address) or may relate to aspects of the authorised activities (e.g. number of embryos used).

-During the reporting period the NHMRC Licensing Committee varied six existing licences.
-Four variations were initiated by licence holders, as follows:
+During the reporting period the NHMRC Licensing Committee varied four licences.
+These variations were initiated by the licence holder and the NHMRC Licensing Committee.